Montgomery St. Peter Montgomery St. Peter

 City Botanical Gardens.
 A large city park nestled between the skyscrapers of the CBD and the Brisbane River.
 It’s home to lush walkways, riverfront lookouts, mangroves and gardens.
 Exotic and flowering trees transport visitors to a tropical rainforest in the middle of the city.

 Wilson Outlook Reserve.
 A cliffside park along the Brisbane River with views of the Story Bridge and city skyline.
-It’s accessible from Howard Smiths Wharfs.
+It’s accessible from Howard Smiths Wharves.

 Brisbane Riverwalk.
 A riverside boardwalk located between the Neville Bonner Bridge and Goodwill Bridge.
 Both bridges are pedestrian only bridges and offer beautiful views of the city.